akauppi/rg4esm/README.md

 - package/    # everything ending up in 'npm' registry, when published
 ```

+>Note: We'd like to have automated tests (`npm test`), but that hasn't been made, yet.

 ## Requirements

 - `npm`
-- Raygun license
+- Raygun API key (for the demo)

-   Creating a dedicated app in the Raygun console for trying this out is recommended.
+   Create a dedicated app in the Raygun console for running the demo.

-   >To just try out (without dashboard), you can provide a fake API key like `RAYGUN_API_KEY=x`.

 <!-- Developed on:
 - macOS 12.0